Johann Nikolaus von Hontheim: Biography

-In 1747, broken down by overwork, he resigned his position as an official and retired to St Simeon, of which he was elected dean in the following year.
+In 1747, broken down by overwork, he resigned his position as an official and retired to St. Simeon, of which he was elected dean in the following year.
 In May 1748 he was appointed by the archbishop-elector Francis George von Schönborn as his auxiliary bishop, being consecrated at Mainz, in February 1749, under the title of bishop of Myriophiri in partibus.
 Upon Hontheim as auxiliary bishop and vicar-general fell the whole spiritual administration of the diocese; this work, in addition to that of pro-chancellor of the university, he carried on single-handed until 1778, when Jean-Marie Cuchot d'Herbain was appointed his coadjutor.
-On April 21, 1779, he resigned the deanery of St Simeon's on the ground of old age.
+On April 21, 1779, he resigned the deanery of St. Simeon's on the grounds of old age.

 He was a man of short stature, energetic, hard-working, pious, and generous.
-He died on September 2, 1790, at his château at Montquintin near Orval, an estate which he had purchased.
-He was buried at first in St Simeon's; but the church was ruined by the French during the revolutionary wars and never restored, and in 1803 the body of Hontheim was transferred to that of St Gervasius.
+He died on September 2, 1790, at Château de Montquintin near Orval, an estate which he had purchased.
+He was buried at first in St. Simeon's; but the church was ruined by the French during the revolutionary wars and never restored, and in 1803 the body of Hontheim was transferred to that of St Gervasius.